International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.protocol.md

 ### Contract Negotiation State Machine

-The CN state machine is represented in the following diagram.
-Note that transitions to the `TERMINATED` state may occur from any other state and are not shown for simplicity:
+The CN state machine is represented in the following diagram:

 ![](./contract.negotiation.state.machine.png)